Central Police Offices,

 Holy Trinity Church clock was accurate on the date of the murder.

-Alan Close (Eyewitness):
+Allan Close (Eyewitness):

 After the police time tests had been carried out.
 According to Radio City interviews, the police were not pleased with Alan’s 18:45 claim and said something along the lines of “well if you aren’t sure, maybe it was 18:35.”

-Elsie Wright (Alan’s Coworker):
+Elsie Wright (Allan’s Coworker):

 Saw Alan Close after hearing the 18:30 church service bells chime and stop.
 Saw him “about 18:40” as he was on his way to Wolverton Street, which was the next street (crossing over Richmond Park).

 Douglas “Dougie” Metcalfe:

 DOUGLAS METCALF of 15, Redbourne Street, Anfield, Liverpool, will say:-

 I work for Mr. Yates, 51 Breck Road, Liverpool, as a Paper Boy.
 He has a stationer’s shop.
 I am 14 years of age.
 Every Tuesday morning I used to deliver the Financial Times to Mr. Wallace’s house at 29, Wolverton Street.
 I know both him and Mrs. Wallace quite well.
 I began delivering two years ago, and have delivered to Mr. Wallace’s for the same length of time.
 I used to shove the paper through the letter box.
 Mrs. Wallace was in the habit of leaving the key in the front door, and I found it there five times altogether. [delivering once a week for two years = happened roughly every twenty deliveries = 5% of the time] I used to get there about 7.45 in the morning, and the Wallaces were not usually up at that time.